vikramdattu/libjpeg-turbo/README.md

 to `cmake` when configuring the build or by setting the environment variable `JSIMD_FORCENONE` to `1` at run time, when testing libjpeg-turbo with Valgrind, MSan, or other memory debuggers.

+Decoding in memory instead of file:
+I have embedded the jpeg image in esp-idf and have modified the code in djpeg.c to be fit to decode the image(grayscale) in memory buffer.
+This is a trial code and has not been tested yet!